 TAFE NSW is committed to meeting the learning needs of every community.
 Meeting these needs can mean there are additional entry requirements at different campus locations.
 Check your preferred location for further requirements.
 If you need help preparing for study, contact us to find out how we can support you.

-Our graduates go onto roles like: Chief engineer officer and First engineer officer (STCW second engineer)
+Our graduates go onto roles like: chief engineer officer, first engineer officer (STCW second engineer).

 Take your study further with other courses offered at TAFE NSW: